 Different patties (somsa) are peculiar to the Uzbek cuisine.
 They are often cooked from meat, which is cut into small pieces, mixed with a great deal of onion and strongly peppered.
 Patties with pumpkin and well peppered are spread.

 Palov (also known as pilaf/plov) is a pride of Uzbek national cuisine.
 Being cooked in all dining rooms and restaurants.
 Men often cook this favourite meal among the Uzbeks.

 Usually it's cooked from rice, and somewhere it is cooked from rice and mung bean with meat, onion and yellow carrot (for example, in Bukhara).
-Much fat – vegetable or animal oil (fat of sheep) must be added to palov.
+Big amount of fat – vegetable or animal oil (from mutton or beef) must be added to palov.

 Black and green tea is a favorite drink in Uzbekistan.
 It is drunk everywhere.
 Green tea, or so called “kok tea”, taken usually without sweets, quench one's thirst well in summer heat.

 One should note, that the Uzbeks kept an immensely respectful attitude to bread.
-Children from early years are learned to pick up every crumb, fallen on the ground, in order “bread was not defiled”.
+Children from early years are learnt to pick up every crumb, fallen on the ground, in order “bread was not defiled”.
 Bread is kept in the anteroom, honorable part.
 Only elders in the family have a right to break bread (flat bread "patir" is not cut).

 An ability to serve meal on the dastarkhan enjoyably and gracefully is appreciated among the Uzbeks.
 Modern cultural skills and traditional national etiquette harmonize with new customs.
 So, meal is served on plates for everyone individually.